-- A4 sketch books – All projects will need 2 A4 sketch books.
-I made the mistake of getting a ‘really nice’ sketchbook at the start of the year when all I needed was basic ones to keep me going as each project ideally needs 2 new sketch books.
+- A4 sketchbooks – All projects will need two A4 sketchbooks.
+I made the mistake of getting a ‘really nice’ sketchbook at the start of the year when all I needed was basic ones to keep me going as each project ideally needs two new sketchbooks.
 There is really no need for expensive sketchbooks (The art shop on site is good for these!).

 These are just what I would recommend starting with.
-Over the years you will know what works best for you and will acquire your own set of helpful tools.
+Over the years you will know what works best for you and will buy your own set of helpful tools.

-I hope this helps as I feel if I had been told these I would have had a smoother start to uni and felt more prepared.
+I hope this helps as I feel if I had been told these I would have had a smoother start to university and felt more prepared.

 Eleanor - Guide to the facilities

 The model design course is part of the School of Creative Arts and because of this, it means as a model design student you have access to all the creative arts facilities.
 Most of the facilities not related to the model design course will need booking onto.
 The main two buildings you will be working in are the Art and Design building and the Todd building.

 The Art and Design building is made up of three floors: LG, G and first.
 The area specifically for model design students is the 3D design studio on the first floor.
 Within the studio, there are individual benches to work.
 As a model design student, you will have your own desk to work at and store your tools and materials in the locker attached under each desk.
 Many of us like to add personal touches to our desks to make them our own.
 This is not only for the practical purpose, but some like to do it to make them feel comfortable in their environment.
 For me, I made two standing shelves to go on top of the desk to allow it to be more organised.